Ultimate Guide to Churn Rate: Definition & 4 Churn Rate Formulas for Calculating Churn

 The problem with this simple churn rate calculation is that it has a hard time dealing with significant growth.
 When you have a lot of growth, both your churn and total customers can go up.
 If your total number of customers goes up more, your churn rate will go down, even when you have more customers churning out of your product than the previous month.

 This isn’t an issue if you’re an established company with a significant customer base and stable growth month on month.
 But if you’re a new company with substantial new customers each month, this can lead to a strange interpretation where you can lose more at-risk customers per month, but your rate will get better.

 Here is an example from the Shopify post illustrating the shortcomings of the Simple Way:

 To calculate churn rate, begin with the number of customers at the beginning of August (10,000).
 In this example, you lose 500 (5%) of these customers, but acquire 5,000 new customers throughout the month, of which 125 (2.5%) churn out.
 This gives you a churn rate of 6.25% for August.

 You're then starting September with 14,375 customers.
 This month, you see the same behavior, with 5% (719) of existing users churning, 5,000 new customers joining, and 2.5% (125) of those customers churning.
 Your simple churn rate for September comes in as 5.87%.

 844 / 14,375 = 0.0587

 Your high growth has distorted your calculation.
-In August, 125 churned customers are added to the numerator, but the 5,000 new customers that join in August didn't get added to the denominator—which means that the churn rate is artificially high.
-In the following months, the growth is less proportionally to the existing customer count, so the effect is lessened.
+In August, 125 churned customers were added to the numerator, but the 5,000 new customers that joined in August didn't get added to the denominator—which means that the churn rate is artificially high.
+In the following months, the growth is less proportionally to the existing customer count, so the effect lessens.

 2. The Adjusted Way